k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

     list DB_SOURCES;
 </code></pre>

-### How Are Deployed Objects Reflected in Cassandra?
+### How are Deployed Objects Reflected in Cassandra?
 Project deployment is reflected in [**Cassandra**]<!--add link to Fabric Architecture--> as follows:
 - The deployment of a [Logical Unit](/articles/03_logical_units/01_LU_overview.md), [References] <!--Future link to DROP 2 item-->and [Web Services] creates new records in the [**k2_lut_info** table]<!--Add a link to 19.7 Cassandra keyspaces--> under the **k2system** keyspace.
-A separate record is created for each LU and Reference Table and for each deployed Web Service.
+A separate record is created for each LU and Reference table and for each deployed Web Service.
 - Each deployed LU creates a new Cassandra **keyspace** named **k2view_[LU Name]**.
 - The first deployed WS creates a new Cassandra **keyspace** named **k2view_k2_ws**.

-### How Do I Get the Deployed Implementation?
+### How do I get the Deployed Implementation?
-After the Project is deployed to the server, there might be a need to clarify which code has been deployed in a specific environment.
-For example, if there are many code changes in the Project and you need to verify whether a specific change has already been deployed to the server.
+After the project is deployed to the server, there might be a need to clarify which code has been deployed in a specific environment.
+For example, if there are many code changes in the project and you need to verify whether a specific change has already been deployed to the server.
 Fabric supports the creation of a zip file for a selected LU name, so that the implementor can download the code deployed in the environment and check it.

 ###### Syntax:
 <pre><code>